acdirican/Invetory-Master-JDBC-/README.md

 # Inventory Master using JDBC

 This is a simple inventory managment software based on JDBC (DriverManager).
-Its DBMS is MySQL.
+Its uses MySQL and preaped using Maven.

-It is a Maven project.
+The project allows you to keep track of a product inventory with supplier information.
+Therefore it includes two entities: Product and Supplier.
+There is an one-to-many relationship between them.

 Before running the project, you first need to install MySQL (port: 3306) and then create the inventorymaster_db using the SQL import file given in the project folder.